go-vela/site/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # As shown below, this is an explicit way to tell the ruleset
+      # Below is displaying an explicit way to tell the ruleset to only execute
-      # to only execute this step when the branch is master and event is push.
+      # this step when the branch is master and event is push.
       if:
         branch: master
         event: push